loxK/android_vendor_community/README.md

 # HTC Hero Community vendor tree

 This is a vendor tree that allows developers to compile Android 2.0 (eclair) for HTC Hero devices.
-It is based off work by cyanogen, lox, kiall and jnwhiteh and can be used as a base for custom ROMS.
+It is based off work by [cyanogen][1], lox, kiall and jnwhiteh and can be used as a base for custom ROMS.

 In order to compile using this source, you must have a 2.x ROM for Hero, along